micr0-dev/zubr-server/README.md

 ## What is Zubr?

-**Zubr** is a hard fork of [The Lounge](https://github.com/thelounge/thelounge), designed to modernize the IRC experience while maintaining compatibility with the IRC protocol.
+**Zubr** is a instance-based decentralized federated chat.
 Zubr consists of two main components:

 - **Zubr Server**: A modern IRC server wrapper powered by insIRCd with enhanced features, built-in user management and authentication flow.
-- **[Zubr Web](https://github.com/micr0-dev/zubr-web)**: A feature-rich web client that works Zubr servers.
+- **[Zubr Web](https://github.com/micr0-dev/zubr-web)**: A feature-rich web client that works with Zubr servers.

-The point is to vertically integrate the IRC experience, making it more user-friendly and accessible to a broader audience.
+The point is to vertically integrate IRC experience, making it more user-friendly and accessible to a broader audience.

 ## API Endpoints